All Episodes

 It has not just been because of Donald Trump's policies.

-Hey, Pastor, this is my your wheelhouse is the pulpit.
+Hey, Pastor, this is my, your wheelhouse is the pulpit.

 My wheelhouse is politics.

-My wheelhouse is politics, your wheelhouse is the pulpit, okay?
+Your wheelhouse is the pulpit, okay?

-Under Barack, under Joe, 13 million more Americans after eight years on food stamps, eight million more in poverty, the lowest labor participation rate since the 70s, worst recovery since the 40s, and the lowest home ownership rate in 50 years.
+Under Barack, under Joe, 13 million more Americans after eight years on food stamps, 8 million more in poverty, the lowest labor participation rate since the 70s.

 Under Donald Trump, record after record after record.